Conengmo/battle_map_tv/README.md

 - You can drag the image to pan.
 Zoom with your mouse scroll wheel or use the slider in the controls window.
 - Close the application with the 'exit' button.

-### Set screen size

-There are two text boxes to enter the physical dimensions of your secondary screen in milimeters.
-This is needed to display a grid overlay and autoscale the image to 1 inch.

 ### Initiative tracker

 In the controls window, you can add players and their initiative.
 The list will be sorted automatically.